-Ershel C. Redd Jr. has served as a director of the Company since February 2011 and of the General Partner since March 2016.
+Ershel C. Redd Jr. has served as a director of the Company since February 2011.
+Mr. Redd previously served as a director of the General Partner between March 2016 and May 2021.
 Mr. Redd has served as a consultant in the energy industry since 2008 providing advice to various energy companies and investors regarding their operations, acquisitions and dispositions.
 Mr. Redd was President and Chief Executive Officer of El Paso Electric Company, a public utility company, from May 2007 until March 2008.
-Prior to this, Mr. Redd served in various positions with NRG Energy, Inc., a wholesale energy company, including as Executive Vice President- Commercial Operations from October 2002 through July 2006, as President -Western Region from February 2004 through July 2006, and as a director between May 2003 and December 2003.
+Prior to this, Mr. Redd served in various positions with NRG Energy, Inc., a wholesale energy company, including as Executive Vice President-Commercial Operations from October 2002 through July 2006, as President-Western Region from February 2004 through July 2006, and as a director between May 2003 and December 2003.
 Mr. Redd served as Vice President of Business Development for Xcel Energy Markets, a unit of Xcel Energy Inc., from 2000 through 2002, and as President and Chief Operating Officer for New Century Energy's (predecessor to Xcel Energy Inc.) subsidiary, Texas Ohio Gas Company, from 1997 through 2000.
 Mr. Redd brings to the Company extensive energy industry experience, a vast understanding of varied aspects of the energy industry and experience in corporate performance, marketing and trading of natural gas and natural gas liquids, risk management, finance, acquisitions and divestitures, business development, regulatory relations and strategic planning.
 His leadership and business experience and deep knowledge of various sectors of the energy industry bring a crucial insight to the Board.

-Laura C. Fulton has served as a director of the Company since February 2013 and of the General Partner since March 2016.
+Laura C. Fulton has served as a director of the Company since February 2013.
+Ms. Fulton previously served as a director of the General Partner between February 2013 and May 2021.
 Ms. Fulton has served as the Senior Vice President and Chief Financial Officer of the American Bureau of Shipping since July 2021 and previously served as the Vice President of Finance from January 2020 until July 2021.
 Ms. Fulton served as the Chief Financial Officer of Hi-Crush Proppants LLC from April 2012 until December 2019 and Hi-Crush GP LLC, the general partner of Hi-Crush Partners LP, from May 2012 until May 2019 and its successor, Hi-Crush Inc., from May 2019 to December 2019.
-On July 12, 2020, Hi-Crush Inc. and each of its direct and indirect wholly-owned domestic subsidiaries (including Hi-Crush Proppants LLC) (collectively, "Hi-Crush") filed for protection under Chapter 11 of the Federal Bankruptcy Code.
-On October 9, 2020, Hi-Crush's Chapter 11 Plan of Reorganization was confirmed.
+During July 2020, Hi-Crush Inc. and each of its direct and indirect wholly-owned domestic subsidiaries (including Hi-Crush Proppants LLC) (collectively, "Hi-Crush") filed for protection under Chapter 11 of the Federal Bankruptcy Code.
+During October 2020, Hi-Crush's Chapter 11 Plan of Reorganization was confirmed.
 From March 2008 to October 2011, Ms. Fulton served as Executive Vice President, Accounting and then Executive Vice President, Chief Financial Officer of AEI Services, LLC ("AEI"), an owner and operator of essential energy infrastructure assets in emerging markets.
 Prior to AEI, Ms. Fulton spent 12 years with Lyondell Chemical Company in various capacities, including as general auditor responsible for internal audit and the Sarbanes-Oxley certification process, and as the assistant controller.
 Prior to that, she spent 11 years with Deloitte & Touche in public accounting, with a focus on audit and assurance.
 As a chief financial officer, general auditor and external auditor, Ms. Fulton brings to the company extensive financial, accounting and compliance process experience.
-Ms. Fulton's experience as a financial executive in the energy industry, including her positions with a publicly-traded company and master limited partnership, also brings industry and capital markets experience to the Board.
+Ms. Fulton's experience as a financial executive in the energy industry, including her positions with a publiclytraded company and master limited partnership, also brings industry and capital markets experience to the Board.